BonoboLove/Fission-Script/README.md

 # Fission-Script
 ⚛️ Just a esoteric 🔮 transpiled ⚙️ coding language 💬, its a mixture of Python 🐍 and Javascript 📜. ⚛️
 Python is the backbone of coding language meaning that anycode that is representing any other language, will not be executed as correctly.
 The mixture of Javascript means that there are some commands of Javascript in this coding language.
 But this does not mean Javascript can be compiled from this coding language.
-Also, during the compilation there are going to be extra files that are generated and you can delete them if you want.
 If the app.exe file isn't working to your likings, you might need to drag and drop the file onto terminal and click enter.

 Files:
   1. code.fss - The coding language's coding environment, this is where you write your Fission Script code